JazzMaster/LazGFX/README.md

 Ive previously written more advanced examples, potential screensavers in 256+ color modes.. etc etc.

-I have to redo the BGI to get the extended support I need- to run that code.
+I have to redo the BGI to get the extended support that I need- to run that code.

 (The FPC code hasnt been ported in over 10 years...)
+Those programs and routines were patching the BGI- as it was- already existing- for DOS.
+I didnt write assembler, so the code *is* portable.

 You need the baseline to establish "graphics mode" before you can add more functionality.
-Mostly backwards compatible but Im not Borland and Im doing it my way.
+This is Mostly "backwards compatible" but Im not Borland and Im doing it my way.

 You will probably be using alpha blending,blittering and rendering or mixed of those and Anti-Aliased stuff I havent written for yet.

-Not a problem but Im not there yet.
+Not a problem -but Im not there yet.
-SDL supports it.

-You will see comparitive code in the Lazarus OGL demo in case you get confused about rendering.

-We will start with 2d games and logic before moving onto 3d.

 Q: Whut?
 3D?
 Physics? huh?
 The files says 'physics'...